chrmey/SPRECLib/readme.md

 ## Getting started

+### Terminology in SPRECLib

+The elements of a SPREC code in SPRECLib are called Parts.
+FluidSampleType, TypeOfCollection, etc. are parts.
+Each part has a defined set of values, each one of them with a one or three character code (called CodePart).
+Seven parts make up the full code of a sample.

+SPRECLib also allows to "build up" a part from it's single values, that means you can use a temperature (degrees celsius) and a time value(minutes or two timestamps in milliseconds) and combine them to a PreCentrifugation.

 ### Getting SPREC Values as Lists

-To obtain lists of the SPREC values for each Parameter you need to instantiate the ListProvider for that Parameter.
-There is a ListProvider for every Part of SPREC and also for each part of a part if the part is made up of multiple values.
+To obtain lists of the SPREC values for each Parameter you need to instantiate the ListProvider for that Part.
+There is a ListProvider for every part of SPREC and also for each part of a part if the part is made up of multiple values.
 The contents of the ListProviders are called ListOptions, with a prefix depending on the ListProvider that they come from.

 ```
-FluidSampleTypeProvider provides a List of FluidSampleTypeOptions ...
+FluidSampleTypeProvider provides a List of FluidSampleTypeOptions, PrimaryContainerListProvider provides a List of PrimaryContainerOptions...
 ```

 To get a list of FluidSampleTypeOptions: